anttijuu/FinnishPIDVerifier/README.md

 PID is valid and not a test PID
 PID is for a person born in 1.1.1901
 Full date is tiistaina 1. tammikuuta 1901
-Gender of the PID holder is Male
+Gender of the PID holder is male
 Date elements: day: 1 month: 1 year: 1901
 ```